VRConservation/myst-cv/5-forests.md

 license: CC-BY-4.0
 keywords: myst, markdown, open-science
 abstract: |
-  From the Carroll et al 2025 and Noss et al 2025 we cite numerous reasons why managing forests is nuanced and have to be adapted to local situations.
+  We cite numerous reasons why managing forests is nuanced and have to be adapted to local situations.
 kernelspec:
   name: python3
   display_name: Python 3